 |Approval Letter||The IRB Office will assign an Approval Letter in 1-3 business day to approve the package along with stamped consent document(s).
 At this time, the researcher can begin his or her study.
 He or she must use the stamped consent forms provided by the IRB Office.|

 The Institutional Review Board does not fully function during the Summer Session.
 Applications will be reviewed on an as available basis.

 Expedited and all other reviews:

-UPDATE: The U.S. Department of Health and Human Services (HHS) has announced that the Common Rule changes that were set to go in effect on January 19, 2018 will be delayed by six months, changing the effective date to July 19, 2018.
-Until that date, the submission process and application forms will remain the unchanged from 2017.
+UPDATE: The U.S. Department of Health and Human Services (HHS) has announced that the Common Rule changes that were set to go in effect on January 19, 2018 will be delayed by six months, changing the effective date tentatively to July 19, 2018.
+Until HHS confirms this effective date, the submission process and application forms will remain the unchanged from 2017.
 More information on the delay can be found at Federal Register.